QuiNovas/dynamodb-stream-router/README.rst

 =======================================

-Provies a framework for mapping records in a Dynamodb stream to callables based on the event name (UPDATE, INSERT, DELETE) and content
+Provies a framework for mapping records in a Dynamodb stream to callables based on the event name (MODIFY, INSERT, DELETE) and content
 ---------------------------------------------------------------------------------------------------------------------------------------

 Features: